andrew/ultimate-awesome/README.md

 - [awesome-software-engineer](https://github.com/raychongtk/awesome-software-engineer) - Something that your school doesn't teach you.
 - [awesome-sdl](https://github.com/RobLoach/awesome-sdl) - Curated list of awesome libraries and bindings for SDL.
 - [awesome-rseng](https://github.com/rseng/awesome-rseng) - A curated list of GitHub organizations that primarily serve open source or academic software projects.
-- [awesome-digital-preservation](https://github.com/ruarxive/awesome-digital-preservation) - Awesome list dedicated to digital and data preservation tools, sources, services and so on.
 - [awesome-elm-metal](https://github.com/scottcorgan/awesome-elm-metal) - Awesome metal to listen to while coding Elm.
-- [awesome-gideros](https://github.com/stetso/awesome-gideros) - A curated list of awesome Gideros resources, classes and tips.
 - [awesome-webassembly](https://github.com/thisisisa/awesome-webassembly) - A curation of WebAssembly (Wasm) resources, projects, and communities.
 - [awesome-solana-ai-hackathon](https://github.com/tkorkmazeth/awesome-solana-ai-hackathon) - Welcome to the Solana AI Agent Hackathon repository!
 This resource is your ultimate guide to creating, deploying, and managing autonomous AI agents powered by Solana and cutting-edge tools.
 - [awesome-smart-contracts](https://github.com/transmute-industries/awesome-smart-contracts) - Awesome Ethereum Projects List.